devcontainers/features/src/dotnet/NOTES.md

 }
 ```

 Installing only the .NET Runtime or the ASP.NET Core Runtime.
-Note that the SDK includes all runtimes so this configuration is only useful for users who need to run .NET apps without building them from source.
+(The SDK includes all runtimes so this configuration is only useful if you need to run .NET apps without building them from source.)

 ``` json
 {